 CONS: Far from sites, Long walk uphill, lots of stairs

-I hope this guid to Paris neighborhoods has been helpful.
-I hope you are able to decide where to stay in Paris without too much stress or confusion.
+I hope this guide to Paris neighborhoods has been helpful.
+I hope you are able to decide where to stay in Paris France without too much stress or confusion.
 If you pick any of these neighborhoods, I think you’ll be just fine!
 If you have any questions, don’t hesitate to reach out on Facebook or Instagram.